This milk and honey bread comes together so quick and easy, it’s the perfect treat for weekends. And it will make your house smell so good too!

 Kneading by Hand

 Even though I recommend using a hand or stand mixer with bread hooks to save time, you can knead by hand if you prefer.
-It will just take longer.
+It will just take a bit longer.
 Generally, 2 minutes of electric kneading is equivalent to 10 minutes of hand kneading.
+To knewad by hand take the ball of dough and press it flat into a circle with your hands.
+Fold the dough in half and press down.
+Then fold it in half again so it’s a quarter of the size it was.
+Press down.
+Then repeat over and over.

 Letting the Bread Rise